-The Cape Falcon Marine Reserve is located off the north coast near the town of Manzanita.
-This is Oregon’s northernmost site, and includes a marine reserve and two MPAs.
+The Cape Falcon Marine Reserve is located on Oregon’s north coast, just off of Oswald West State Park near the town of Manzanita.
+This is Oregon’s northernmost site and includes a marine reserve plus two MPAs.

 No take of animals or seaweeds.
 No ocean development.

 No ocean development.
 Some fishing activities are allowed.
 See the site specific rules here.

 Beneath the Surface

 At Cape Falcon the seafloor is dominated by sand providing ideal habitat for crabs and other animals that like soft bottom habitats.
 In shallower waters, the reserve has small isolated patches of rock where we find black rockfish, lingcod, kelp greenling, and buffalo sculpins.
 Along the shore, you’ll find rocky intertidal habitats to the north and south of Short Sand Beach where you can spot mussels and sea anemones attached to the rocks.